 Lawmakers on every level pay attention to petitions because they help amplify the voices of citizens as well as the public support for specific issues.
 The effectiveness of a petition largely depends on how many signatures are collected.
 Online petitions can greatly increase the level of effectiveness by amassing signatures quickly and easily.
 All it takes is a number of tweets and Facebook posts for lawmakers to realize there are real people in their communities who care about these issues.
 Technology has done an amazing job of making these policy-makers accessible to the average person.
 Please take the 2 minutes to sign our global petition, and share it on all social media platforms.

-Coming soon is an official e-petition to the House of Commons of Canada.
-Once the review process is completed, the petition will have 120 days to accumulate as many signatures as possible.
+MP Elizabeth May has sponsored our official e-petition to the House of Commons.
+The petition calls for the government to enshrine neuro-specific human rights into Canadian legislation.
+The petition will have 120 days to accumulate as many signatures as possible.
 If 500 signatures are collected, the petition will receive final certification and it will be presented to the House of Commons!
 The government is required to respond to the petition within 45 calendar days following the HOC presentation.
-Please be sure to check here in the near future to see the current status of the petition.

 To show just how effective online petitions can be, and the results that they can achieve, we have compiled a list of some notable petitions below.